 Wyoming has seemingly endless places to witness wildlife in its natural habitat, from national parks and forests to wildlife refuges.
-Use the wildlife-watching hotspots below as a starting place for seeing the state’s bison, elk, bighorn sheep, eagles and much more.
+Use the hot spots below as a starting place for seeing bison, elk, bighorn sheep, eagles, and much more wildlife in Wyoming.

 North of the town of Green River, Seedskadee National Wildlife Refuge borders 36 miles along the banks of the river of the same name.
 In the otherwise arid Southwestern Region, the river provides a lush oasis for 220 species of birds and other wildlife.
 Drive, hike or kayak through the refuge for the chance to spot bald eagles, trumpeter swans, moose, mule deer, white-tailed jackrabbits, coyotes, foxes and more.

-Two Scenic Byways offer spectacular views and access to the wildlife-rich Big Horns.
+Two scenic byways offer spectacular views and access to the wildlife-rich Bighorn Mountains.
 The 47-mile Cloud Peak Skyway Scenic Byway connects the towns of Worland and Buffalo and passes through Ten Sleep, while the 58-mile Bighorn Scenic Byway winds from Shell east toward Sheridan.
 Explore either road and keep an eye out for elk, mule deer, white-tail deer, coyotes, black bears, mountain lions, wild turkeys, sage grouse and bald and golden eagles.

 Moose, elk, mule deer, beaver, black bear, bobcat and coyote are just a few of the species that make their homes in Medicine Bow National Forest, which encompasses the mountain range known as the “Snowies.”
 Travel through high mountain passes and past stunning lakes while looking for wildlife along the Snowy Range Scenic Byway, which composes a section of Highway 130 between Laramie and Saratoga in the Southeast Region.